Train to Win (T2W)

 We can use that LTPD definition as a sort of check list to see what we need to organise.

 - …and other coaching staff: without delegation to a bigger staff this is unmanageable.
-First thought is the Video Coach: rather than just chunking out standard stat, his involvement in the process will result in targeted feedback.
+First thought is the Video Coach: rather than just chunking out standard stats, his involvement in the process will result in targeted feedback.

 The Process also implies a closed feedback loop: we set our goals together, translate this in a program, work as a team to develop accordingly, assess our programs, weed out the mistakes.

 We have this Servant Leader stuff in business management, I think it boils down to allowing the team to make its own mistakes.
 This is definitely part of The Process.

 - The different development stages and the perspective for the coach in more detail: Rugby Guide, -Rugby Teacher,-Facilitator;